 Ayad Akhtar is a novelist and playwright.
-He is the winner of the Pulitzer Prize for Drama and an Award in Literature from the American Academy of Arts and Letters.
+He is the winner of the Pulitzer Prize for Drama and an Award in Literature from the American Academy of Arts and Letters and recently named New York State Author.
 The Washington Post called his Homeland Elegies “a tour de force” and the New York Times selected it as a Top 10 Book of 2020.
 Ayad is adapting the novel into a limited series at FX, with director Oren Moverman and starring Kumail Nanjiani.
 His first novel, American Dervish, was published in over 20 languages.
 His plays include Junk (Lincoln Center, Broadway; Kennedy Prize for American Drama, Tony nomination); Disgraced (Lincoln Center, Broadway; Pulitzer Prize for Drama, Tony nomination); The Who & The What (Lincoln Center); and The Invisible Hand (Obie Award, Outer Critics Circle John Gassner Award, and others).
 Ayad is a board trustee at New York Theatre Workshop and PEN America, where he serves as president.
 Visit his website.

 Hudson Valley author Nancy Castaldo has written award-winning books about our planet for over 20 years, including The Story of Seeds, which earned the Green Earth Book Award, Junior Library Guild Selection, and other honors.
 Nancy’s research has taken her all over the world from the Galapagos to Russia.
 She strives to inform, inspire and empower her readers.
 Nancy is a certified National Geographic Educator.
 Her upcoming 2022 releases include When the World Runs Dry (Algonquin Young Readers) and The Wolves and Moose of Isle Royale: Restoring an Ecosystem (Scientists in the Field series).
 Visit her website at nancycastaldo.com or follow her on Twitter.